openstax/cnx-recipes/recipes/README.md

   - a flag to unwrap the span elements in the ToC (for the carnival theme)
   - `$Config_TocTitleWord` : Add the word "Contents" to the ToC

+- `$Config_addSolutionHeader`
+  - seems to define whether solutions are discarded or kept

 ## TitleContent